Contact Dermatitis Testing and Treatment

 How We Diagnose

-Diagnosis relies on a detailed history of occupation, hobbies, cosmetics, jewelry, and household product use, combined with patch testing — a specialized procedure in which standardized panels of contact allergens are applied to the back under occlusion for 48 hours and evaluated at 48 and 72 hours for allergic responses.
-Our team performs comprehensive patch testing using the North American standard series and additional supplemental panels.
+Diagnosis begins with a detailed review of your occupation, hobbies, cosmetics, jewelry, skincare products, and household exposures.
+We perform comprehensive patch testing, a specialized procedure in which standardized panels of contact allergens are applied to the back under occlusion for 48 hours and evaluated at specific intervals to identify delayed allergic reactions.
+Our practice utilizes the North American standard series along with supplemental allergen panels when appropriate.

-Once the causative allergen is identified, avoidance is the cornerstone of treatment.
-Our allergists provide a detailed allergen avoidance guide, product substitution recommendations, guidance on occupational exposures, topical and systemic treatments to resolve the current rash, and barrier repair strategies to protect the skin from future exposure.
+Once the responsible allergen is identified, avoidance becomes the cornerstone of treatment.
+Our allergists provide detailed allergen avoidance plans, product substitution recommendations, guidance for workplace and environmental exposures, topical and systemic therapies to treat active inflammation, and barrier repair strategies to help protect the skin from future reactions.

 Stop guessing what is causing your skin reaction.
-Schedule a contact dermatitis evaluation with South Bay Allergy and Asthma Group today.
-Call us at (408) 286-1707 or request an appointment online.
+Schedule a contact dermatitis evaluation with South Bay Allergy and Asthma Group today and get answers that lead to lasting relief.